 Looking Toward the Future

 With all this in mind, I am more determined than ever to explore the connections made on my trip to India to increase puberty education among Indian schools and other community organizations.
+It will also be important to continue to find resources for sex education that Indian teachers lack, particularly in rural areas.
 I am having conversations with several contacts, and I welcome any ideas for ways to advance this goal.
 Please contact me with your suggestions.
-International digital editions of Puberty: The Wonder Years for grades 4, 5, and 6 are available.